Tuesday, 9th October 2018—William and Kate attended the first-ever Global Ministerial Mental Health Summit today.

 The couple also sat on a Friendship Bench, where they heard about specially trained community grandmothers in Zimbabwe who use the Friendship Bench as a place to listen to and support people with mental health conditions.

-The summit takes place over two days (9th-10th October).
-The second day (tomorrow) coincides with World Mental Health Day.
+The summit took place over two days (9th-10th October).
+The second day coincided with World Mental Health Day.

-Kate’s purple dress is by Emilia Wickstead.
-It features long sleeves, a knee-length flared skirt and a thick waistband.
+Emilia Wickstead designed Kate’s lilac purple dress.
+The piece features long sleeves, a knee-length flared skirt and a thick waistband.

-You might recognise the piece from Kate’s visit to Germany last year?
-She first wore the frock in Hamburg.
+You might recognise the piece from Kate’s visit to Germany in 2017?
+She first wore the frock during a visit to Hamburg.

-Emilia Wickstead released the popular dress in three different colours this year: navy blue, postbox red and soft pink.
-It’s available for £1350 / $1876 at MatchesFashion.com.
+Emilia Wickstead released the popular dress in three different colours in 2018: navy blue, postbox red and soft pink.
+It retailed for £1350 / $1876 at MatchesFashion.com.

-Kate paired the dress with her Gianvito Rossi heels.
+Kate paired the dress with her Gianvito Rossi 105 pumps.

 The praline-coloured pumps come in a range of heel heights (105mm, 100mm and 85mm).
 Kate is wearing the 105mm size (but does own a range of other sizes and colours too).